Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - He adds his cost savings to the fund that provides materials and wages to his workers.

-40 It is perhaps impossible to determine the proportion of the circulating money of a country to the whole value of its annual produce circulated by that money.
+40 It is perhaps impossible to determine the proportion of a country’s circulating money to the whole value of its annual produce circulated by that money.

 - Money has been computed by different authors at 1/5, 1/10, 1/20, and 1/30 of the value of the annual produce.